-Located smack dab in the middle of Russian River Wine Country, the first Hopmonk Tavern, in Sebastopol, is one of Sonoma County's finest brew pubs offering serious brews, great music, tasty tavern cuisine, and a lively atmosphere.
+Located smack dab in the middle of Russian River Wine Country, the original Hopmonk Tavern in Sebastopol is one of Sonoma County's finest brew pubs offering serious brews, great music, tasty tavern cuisine, and a lively atmosphere.

-About a hundred years ago, this region of Sonoma County was a huge hop growing area (see the nearby hop kiln tasting room at HKG Estate Wines), so it makes sense that a first-rate tavern is located here.
+About a hundred years ago, this region of Sonoma County was a huge hop growing area (see the nearby hop kiln tasting room at Landmark Vineyards at Hop Kiln Estate), so it makes sense that a first-rate tavern is located here.

 Today, the Sebastopol Hopmonk is housed in a handsome 1903 brick building previously used as a railroad powerhouse, a farmhouse, and the site for numerous restaurants before undergoing renovations prior to the opening of Hopmonk in 2008.